python-mario/mario/README.rst

-mario: command-line pipes in Python
+Mario: Shell pipes in Python
 ===================================

 Your favorite plumbing snake 🐍🔧 with your favorite pipes, right in your shell 🐢.